ICWA and Colorado Foster Care: What Foster Parents Need to Know About the Indian Child Welfare Act

 Preparing Yourself

 ICWA is one of the areas where having a thorough, Colorado-specific resource matters most.
-The CO-ICWA's higher standards, Colorado's tribal agreements, and the specific cultural connection requirements are not well-covered by general online resources.
-The Colorado Foster Care Licensing Guide includes a dedicated section on ICWA compliance in Colorado — including what the "active efforts" standard means in practice, how tribal notification works, and what foster parents are expected to do to maintain a Native child's cultural connections during placement.
+Colorado's tribal agreements, placement preferences, and cultural-connection requirements are not well-covered by general online resources.
+The Colorado Foster Care Licensing Guide includes a dedicated section on ICWA in Colorado — including active efforts, tribal coordination, and maintaining a Native child's cultural connections during placement.

 ICWA was created to protect children.
 Understanding it fully means you are prepared to honor that intent — which is ultimately what being a good foster parent requires.